Da Vinci Toy Models

 Frequently Asked Questions

 Leonardo da Vinci’s work on canal locks showcases his contribution to engineering innovations that have shaped modern waterways.
-His designs and ideas continue to influence the development of canal systems around the world.
+His designs and ideas continue to shape the development of canal systems worldwide.

 Did Leonardo da Vinci invent the canal lock?